mimoralea/behavioral-cloning/README.md

 ### Architecture

 We decided to use the VGG16 base layers to begin training this network.
-In specific, the VGG16 network contains 16 trainable layers.
+In specific, the VGG16 network originally contains 16 trainable layers.
 However, in our case, we only kept the bottom 13 convolutional layers and the corresponding max pooling layers.
 Additionally, we attached a Fully-Connected Neural Network; this network contained 5 total layers in an attempt to built a Fully-Connected architecture similar to what we read in this [NVIDIA paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 That is we connected a layer with 1024 neurons to another layer with 128 neurons, to a 64, then a 16, with a readout layer of 1 neuron.

 ![VGG16 Macro Architecture][vgg16]

+On the image above (credit to [Davi Frossard](https://www.cs.toronto.edu/~frossard/post/vgg16/)), we can visualize the original architecture of the VGG16 network.
+On our solution, we removed the blue and yellow layers and replace them with an approximation of the Fully-Connected layers of the NVIDIA architecture:

+`1024 -> elu -> dropout -> 128 -> elu  -> dropout -> 64 -> elu  -> dropout -> 16 -> elu  -> dropout -> 1`

 ### Regularization